310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 I’m so grateful you brought us all the way here.
 Thanks to you, we got to have a safe, pleasant trip… You couldn’t have made it any better for us.

 Heheh.
-But driving for a looong time is one of the many causes of accidents, so unworthy as I may be— Nagumo Tetora’s gonna take the wheel from here on!
+But driving for a looong time is one of the many causes of accidents, so unworthy as I may be — Nagumo Tetora’s gonna take the wheel from here on!

 So I’d like you seniors to just sit back, relax, and enjoy the scenery from the backseat!

 Everyone’s seat belts are buckled by now, right?
-Aight, let’s make sure we follow the traffic rules here— ‘Cuz I’m gonna rev up the engine and put the pedal to the metal!
+Aight, let’s make sure we follow the traffic rules here — ‘Cuz I’m gonna rev up the engine and put the pedal to the metal!

 “Heya guys~!
 I’m Nagumo Tetora, a member of Ryuseitai!”

 “Thanks a ton for showing up to Motor Show!
 We’re gonna make sure you love what we’re planning to do here, so look forward to seein’ it!”

 “We’re gonna keep pressing forward!
-For the sake of justice, we’ll keep on going and going— carrying all your hopes and dreams with us!”
+For the sake of justice, we’ll keep on going and going — carrying all your hopes and dreams with us!”

 “♪\~♪\~♪”
 {% endbubble %}